-The Keeper Community Spotlight series highlights awesome freelancers using Keeper, their stories, and advice to others.
+The Keeper Community Spotlight series highlights awesome freelancers using our business expense tracker, their stories, and advice to others.

 Thanks for having me!
 To begin, I spent years as a full-time employee first in IT Consulting and then at a web development firm.
 I hated the bureaucratic aspect of a traditional 9-to-5, but I always loved to build and to create.
 Freelancing has given me the space to do it on my own terms, as a part of a lifestyle I really enjoy.